Camping the RISE Nitro Brewing Co. Way

 2. Portable Gas Stove

 If building a fire isn’t in your plan, you can still have hot food with a portable stove.
 This is great for cooking easy meals, like pasta or canned soup.

 3. Public or Portable Barbecue

 If you have a barbecue, a nice piece of meat and a grand array of veggies are all you need for a nice hot meal.
 It’s also possible to cook things like eggs and toast on a grill.

 There’s no need for a hot meal while you’re camping!
 If you prefer not to cook, sandwich or salad ingredients, a few tins of tuna and beans, and some protein bars can suit you just fine.

 What else are you bringing?
 If you don't quite know yet, we have a checklist for you!

-- Cans of RISE Nitro Brewing Co.
-Cold Brew Coffee for morning coffee or evening treats
+Cans of RISE Brewing Co.
+Nitro Cold Brew for morning coffee or evening treats

 After your camping trip is over, be sure to leave your site exactly as you found it, if not cleaner.

-Spruce up your next outdoor adventure with a can of RISE Nitro Brewing Co.
-Cold Brew Coffee, which is available in stores across the country— or order your favorite flavors online and receive FREE shipping anywhere across the USA!
+Spruce up your next outdoor adventure with a can of RISE Brewing Co.
+Cold Brew Coffee, which is available in stores across the country— or order your favorite flavors online and receive FREE shipping anywhere across the USA on order $65 of more!
 If you’re having a hard time deciding on just one variety, order one of our famous variety packs and try them all!